Konstantsiy/k-means/README.md

 The search result is an associative array, where the key is the object id, and the value is an array of coordinates of points of this object on a binary matrix.

-## 5. Calculation and of geometric characteristics and phonetic features
+## 5. Calculation and of geometric and photometric features

 Then, based on them, the dataset is filled in and clustering is performed with a given number of clusters `k`.